oroinc/documentation/crm/user_guide/activities/calendars_overview.rst

 Manage My Calendar
 ^^^^^^^^^^^^^^^^^^

 My Calendar shows you all user and system calendars subject to the permissions of your organization.
 You can reach My Calendar from the :ref:`Today's Calendar widget <user-guide--business-intelligence--widgets--todays-calendar>` on the dashboard, or from the :ref:`menu under your user name <doc-my-user-view-page>`.

 From the calendar page, you can:

 1. Open the page of all :ref:`tasks <doc-activities-tasks>`

 2. Open the page of all :ref:`calendar events <doc-activities-events>`

 3. :ref:`Add the calendar of another user <user-guide-calendars-add-users-calendar>`

 4. :ref:`Change calendar color <user-guide-calendars-change-color>`

 5. :ref:`Show/Hide selected calendars <doc-activities-events-actions-show-hide-calendar>`

 6. :ref:`Remove calendars <doc-activities-events-actions-remove-calendar>`

 .. image:: /user_guide/img/getting_started/calendars/My_Calendar_Navigation.png
+   :alt: Add events to a system calendar

 .. _user-guide-calendars-add-users-calendar: